Best practices in settlement services

 The Manitoba Immigrants’ Safety Initiative was developed to prevent injury, death, and workplace-related illness for established and new immigrant workers in Manitoba, by using education.
 The program was developed to address the unique needs of, and produce health and safety education resources for, immigrant workers, their employers, and a variety of community stakeholders including.

-The Medical Licence Bridging Program (MLBP) for International Medical Doctors (IMDs) is designed to bridge the gap between the knowledge and skills that IMDs already possess and the knowledge and skills they need to become practice-ready in a Canadian medical environment.
-The program provides training and experience in four areas: Canadian medical workplace culture; patient interaction and communication in Canadian medical practice; training and practice in the Objective Structured Clinical Examination; and clinical exposure through Observership.
-This focused training broadens knowledge of Canadian medical practice and improves the success rate of IMDs as they pursue the Canadian medical licensing exams and residency.
+The Medical Licence Bridging Program for international medical doctors (IMDs) is designed to bridge the gap between the knowledge and skills that IMDs already possess and those they need to become practice-ready in a Canadian medical environment.
+The program provides training and experience in 4 areas:

-My Way is a nine-month employment program designed for immigrant and refugee women between the ages of 18 to 30 who live in the Saskatoon community.
+My Way is a 9-month employment program designed for immigrant and refugee women between the ages of 18 to 30 who live in the Saskatoon community.
 The work placement is intended to give participants real Canadian work experience, provide networking opportunities, and allow them to gain Canadian employment references.

 Through employment-specific language training and work-related experiences such as mentoring, volunteering, job placements, and other ways to help newcomers find work, New Brunswick Employment Language Training (NBELT) services help newcomers to more easily and quickly find and keep jobs for which they are qualified.